simonpenel/thirdkind/README.md

     -y, --timelines <TIMELINES>
             Timeline files.
 A timeline file describe the timeline (see below) For example: "tl1,tl2,tl3" -Y, --collapsed-nodes <COLLAPSED_NODES>
-          List of nodes whose  will be collapsed For example: "species_13,species_14"
+          List of nodes to be collapsed For example: "species_13,species_14"
   	-z, --gene-thickness <GENE_THICKNESS>
           	Thickness of the gene tree
   	-Z, --species-thickness <SPECIES_THICKNESS>